emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 BoundingBox(axes(A))
 ```

-to get the bounding box corresponding to all indices of array `A`.
+to get the bounding-box corresponding to all indices of array `A`.
 Conversely:

 ```julia
 axes(BoundingBox(x0,x1,y0,y1))